Read "Think About it..." Online Warrior Stories | Excerpts | News Articles | Poems

 could prove whether or not a church fell in that category?

 As you read through this, please keep in mind that there is no one alive today who is responsible for the actions of the members of their church of yesteryear.
 That is a very significant point.
-My intent in doing this background investigation, is to find those earmarks and uncover the true religion.
+My intent in doing this background investigation, is to find those earmarks.
 If an investigation of Christianity were to begin, it would have to begin with the oldest Christian religion.
 Regardless of the name the oldest Christian church bore, it couldn’t start anywhere else.

 Early in my career, I responded to a suicide call near Arizona Ave. and Guadalupe, with a deputy by the name of Keith.
 The male victim had taken a six inch .357 magnum revolver and parted his skull with it.
 Keith, a salty veteran, was the primary investigator.
 I was his back up.
 When Keith and I arrived, we were met by the victim’s wife.
 She pointed down the hall and said, “He’s down there.”
 As Keith and I walked into the bedroom, the man was lying on the floor, face down.
 The revolver was near his right hand.
 It looked like an open and shut suicide to me.
 However, not saying anything to me, Keith looked around the room for a few minutes and then he walked over to a chair and just sat down and studied the scene in his head.
 He wouldn’t talk to me as he thought.
 He just sat there, for what seemed like a long time and re-created the scene in his mind, making sure all the evidence coincided with the conclusion.
 By looking at the wound on the man’s head, Keith even determined where the bullet should be and then located it in the wall.